 After Rye Country Day, Gary Benerofe went to Yale, where he was an Economics major and a member of the golf team.
 He earned his MBA in Digital Media/Finance from UCLA Anderson School of Management.

 He stayed in Los Angeles.
 “I tried to be a musician after business school,” he said.
 For several years, he was a technology-focused investment banker at EMI, the record label conglomerate.
 In 2006, he came back to New York and worked in his family’s real estate business.
 He knew How to Value a Business.
 He stepped in to help Dan with forensic accounting.

 In 2012, when Mediaspa’s founder and CEO Jim Gurfein fell extremely ill and Dan, who was extremely close to him, was struggling to do everything, Gary joined the company.

 “Gary freed me up to work on the thing I was good at — the internal process,” related Dan.
 “He took on the day-to-day management and strategy.”
 Gary added, “I freed him up to be the mad scientist he is!”

 In 2014, a year after Jim Gurfein died, the friends bought the business from his family.
+If you talk to these guys about it, you can get clarity on the same.
 They started off with six or seven employees and now have over 30.

 Among their current clients are Nestlé Waters, Nine West, Formlabs, which designs and makes 3D printers, Nespresso, and Arizona Iced Tea.
 With the exception of The Rye Record, one of their newest clients, they only build e-commerce sites.
 (Mediaspa built the paper’s mobile-friendly site with laser-focus and lightning speed.)